 Department of Physical Science and Applied Mathematics

-Department websites
+Department websites:

 Mission: In keeping with the mission of a liberal arts education, we aim not to simply teach students the central concepts of the physical sciences and mathematics, but to foster in them the ability and desire to think critically, reason logically and empirically, express clearly, and connect ideas creatively.
 We are dedicated to preparing students for a successful career or graduate education in fields that are constantly evolving.
 As a Christian Liberal Arts university, our mission is to do this while helping students cultivate character and deepen their faith.
 Through its own unique approach, each program gives students the opportunity to discover God’s physical world and thereby enlarge their Christian worldview.